6 Best Car Drying Towels of 2023

-Waffle weave, synthetic, microfiber, pile, leather … lots of the materials for drying cars, but is there really going to be that much difference between?
+Waffle weave, synthetic, microfiber, pile, leather.
+There are lots of materials for drying cars, but is there really going to be that much difference between?

-To an extent, they all do the same job, some work slightly differently (a synthetic chamois needs more effort and ‘wiping’), some dry nearly 99% with a gentle pass, some may leave the car with just a light sheen of water – it really does depend on how far you want to go.
+To an extent, they all do the same job.
+Some work slightly differently (a synthetic chamois needs more effort and ‘wiping’.)
+Some dry nearly 99% with a gentle pass.
+And some may leave the car with just a light sheen of water.
+It really does depend on how picky you want to be.

-That’s why I’ve got six different drying towels here.
-All of them dry a vehicle well, some are more costly, some are cheap … you pay your money and take your choice.
+That’s why we chose six different drying towels to review.
+All of them dry a vehicle well.
+Some are more costly.
+Others are cheap.
+You pay your money and take your choice.

 Best Towels for Drying Car

-It’s pretty large at 25” x 36”, and has precisely split fibers in a spiral pattern, which makes it super absorbent.
-Chemical Guys say it’s the most absorbent towel they’ve ever made – able to soak up over a gallon of water without the need to wring it out.
+It’s pretty large at 25″ x 36″, and has precisely split fibers in a spiral pattern, which makes it super absorbent.
+Chemical Guys say it’s the most absorbent towel they’ve ever made.
+It’s able to soak up over a gallon of water without the need to wring it out.

-The Chemical Guys Woolly Mammoth has had some thought put in to the details as well – the edging of the towel is made from silk rather than some sort of nylon banding (which always scratches), and when used correctly, it’s guaranteed to be swirl-free, scratch-free and lint-free (however does need washing before first use).
+The Chemical Guys Woolly Mammoth has had some thought put into the details as well.
+The edging of the towel is made from silk rather than some sort of nylon banding (which always scratches.)
+And when used correctly, it’s guaranteed to be swirl-free, scratch-free, and lint-free.
+However, it does need washing before its first use.

 Meguiar’s X2000 Water Magnet Microfiber Drying Towel

-Some consumers have commented that it’s quite thin (especially when compared to something like the Woolly Mammoth), but that isn’t necessarily a bad thing – thick doesn’t equal better drying.
-Thanks to the thinner material, it’s much easier to wring out … you need much less effort to wring it than some of the other towels, and I think this is an important consideration.
+Some consumers have commented that it’s quite thin (especially when compared to something like the Woolly Mammoth.)
+But, that isn’t necessarily a bad thing.
+Thick doesn’t equal better drying.
+Thanks to the thinner material, it’s much easier to wring out.
+You need much less effort to wring it than some of the other towels.
+This is an important consideration.

-It dry’s to a spot-free and streak-free finish, and is cheap enough to have a couple on stand-by.
+It dries to a spot-free and streak-free finish and is cheap enough to have a couple on standby.

 If you have trouble with the larger & heavier drying towels, this one’s for you.